 If you take the SPEX in 2019, you are responsible for reviewing the 2019 SPEX Information Bulletin prior to testing.

-How is the new version of the SPEX different from the current version?
+How is the new version of the SPEX different from the previous version?

-Content: New item formats (e.g., drug ads and abstracts) are being implemented.
-The exam will also contain fewer questions.
-The new version will continue to focus primarily on tasks that physicians do in practice (i.e., patient management/care items) and less on mechanisms of disease items (i.e., disease applications relating to underlying basic sciences).
+Content: New item formats (e.g., drug ads and abstracts) were implemented.
+The new exam will also contains fewer questions.
+The new version continues to focus primarily on tasks that physicians do in practice (i.e., patient management/care items) and less on mechanisms of disease items (i.e., disease applications relating to underlying basic sciences).

-Length: The length of the exam will be shortened by 2 ½ hours and will contain fewer items.
+Length: The length of the exam shortened by 2 ½ hours and contains fewer items.

-Current SPEX: 8½ hour exam with 336 items.
-Consists of 7 blocks of 64 minutes each, with 48 items per block; plus break(s) and tutorial.
+Previous SPEX: 8½ hour exam with 336 items.
+Consisted of 7 blocks of 64 minutes each, with 48 items per block; plus break(s) and tutorial.

 New SPEX: 6-hour exam with 200 items.
 Consists of 5 blocks of 60 minutes each, with 40 items per block; plus break(s) and tutorial.